ercanersoy/FDTUI/README.md

 Text User Interface Shell for FreeDOS

 Copyright (C) 2018 Ercan Ersoy
 This program is licensed under GNU General Public License version 3.

 This project includes FDOSTUI library.
 FDOSTUI has own licenses.

 # Thanks

-Thanks to Mark Olesen for some code changes and FDOSTUI.
 Thanks to Atnode for French translation.

+Thanks to Eric Auer for Kitten library.

+Thanks to Jim Hall for Kitten library.

+Thanks to Mark Olesen for some code changes and FDOSTUI library.

+Thanks to Tom Ehlert for Kitten library.

 # Compile